Trivernis/hydrus-utils/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --hydrus-key <hydrus-key>        The hydrus client api key --hydrus-url <hydrus-url>        The url to the hydrus client api [default: http://127.0.0.1:45869] --saucenao-key <saucenao-key>    The saucenao api key
+        --finish-tag <finish-tag>        Tag that is assigned to files that have been processed --hydrus-key <hydrus-key>        The hydrus client api key --hydrus-url <hydrus-url>        The url to the hydrus client api [default: http://127.0.0.1:45869] --saucenao-key <saucenao-key>    The saucenao api key
         --tag-service <tag-service>      The tag service the tags will be assigned to [default: my tags] -t, --tags <tags>...
 Tags used to search for files
 ```

 ## Example